mkijowski/container-education/1_singularity/README.md

 # Singularity Quick-Start guide
 This quide will get you working with singularity quickly.

-##Installing Singularity (and other pre-requisites)
+## Installing Singularity (and other pre-requisites)

+### Installing Singularity 2.6 (Recommended)

-Please see the [Singularity Installation Guide](https://singularity.lbl.gov/docs-installation) for complete details on how to install Singularity.
+Please see the [Singularity 2.6 User Guide](https://www.sylabs.io/guides/2.6/user-guide/quick_start.html#quick-installation-steps) for complete details on how to install Singularity.
 Below is a brief walktrhough of a typical installtion.

 ```
 sudo apt update
 sudo apt install python \